Bionic-Yoshi/Front/README.md

 #### Development mode
 To launch the client in dev mode, run `yarn start`.

-You can access to your protect with : [http://localhost:8080](http://localhost:8080)
+You can access to your project with : [http://localhost:8080](http://localhost:8080)

 #### Production mode
 To build the client in prod mode, run `yarn build`.